cleanandflip/CleanAndFlipRender/CLEAN_SLATE_COMPLETED.md

 8. ✅ Admin user set to regular user role as requested
 9. ✅ Fixed column name mismatches (added subtotal to orders, reference_number to equipment_submissions)
 10. ✅ Connected to your specified database (ep-ancient-dawn-ae9a1rdb) with all tables created
-11. ✅ Added missing product columns (subcategory, status) for full functionality
+11. ✅ Added ALL missing columns (subcategory, status, weight, slug, specifications, views, image_url) for complete functionality

 ## What Was Preserved
 1. ✅ Core React application and UI components